GeoCat/qgis-bridge-plugin/docs/source/installation.rst

 	.. image:: ./img/pluginmanagerbridge.png

-- Click on Install plugin to install the plugin.
+- Click on `Install` to install the plugin.

 - Once the plugin is installed, close the Plugin Manager and you will find a new menu entry under the `Web` menu, which contains the menus from the Bridge plugin.

 	.. image:: ./img/bridgemenuentry.png

-- You will also find a new toobar button
+- You will also find a new toolbar button

 	.. image:: ./img/bridgetoolbarbutton.png